Jaggler3/term-notes/README.md

-# Term Notes
+# Piko Notes

-A simple note-taking application built for the Term browser.
-This project demonstrates how to create web applications that work with the Term browser's XML-based interface.
+A simple note-taking application built for the Piko browser.
+This project demonstrates how to create web applications that work with the Piko browser's XML-based interface.

 ## Features